 These inconsistencies mean you cannot use the assigned catalogue number to sort Strata East titles in numerical or chronological order by computer, without resorting to major reformatting manipulation.
 Learn to code, guys!

 SES Complete Label Series (57 titles)

 A total of 57 titles are shown.
 There are occasional gaps in sequence, where a catalogue number was allocated but the title was not issued. – these gaps are not shown.
-The labels are randomly either Side A or B, according to availability and photo quality online.
-(Many sellers continue to picture the whole of the vinyl, instead of a close up of the label, duh!)
+The labels are randomly either Side A or B, according to availability and best photo quality online.
+(Click sets to view full screen)

 Strata East SES Catalog Listing Reference